Jacqueline Wolper

-Jacqueline Wolper Massawe (born 06 December 1988), is a Tanzanian actress, businesswoman and fashion stylist.
+Jacqueline Wolper Massawe (born 06 December 1982), is a Tanzanian actress, businesswoman and fashion stylist.
 Wolper began her film career in 2007 and has been featured in more than 30 films since her debut in the industry.

 Early life and education

 Wolper was born and raised in Moshi, Tanzania.
-She attended Mawenzi Primary School before moving to Magrath, Ekenywa and Masai for her secondary school.
-She later took Language Course in ICC Arusha and other Business Studies.
+She attended Mawenzi Primary School before moving to Magrath, Ekenywa and Masai for her secondary school..

 Career

 Wolper entered the Tanzanian film industry in 2007.
 The veteran actress Lucy Komba discovered and convinced her to join the movie industry.
 Wolper was working at her salon where Lucy was one of her regular clients.
 She first appeared in the movie produced by Lucy Komba “ Ama Zako Ama Zangu “ where she played as a secretary.
 She later appeared in “Oprah”, a movie by the late Steven Kanumba and his boss Mtitu Game.
 Her performance convinced the directors to cast her in further movies like “Family Tears” and “Red Valentine”.
 Her subsequent movies include Kipenzi Changu, Family Tears, Red Valentine, Surprise, Chaguo Langu, Candy, Taxi Driver and many more.